Light to moderate rain likely over country | The Asian Age Online, Bangladesh

-Bangladesh Meteorological Department (BMD) predicted Light to moderate rain or thundershowers accompanied by temporary gusty or squally wind over country in 24 hours as of 9 am tomorrow.
+Bangladesh Meteorological Department on Wednesday forecast light to moderate rain or thundershowers accompanied by temporary gusty wind at many places over the country in the next 24 hours ending 9 am on Thursday.

-“Light to moderate rain or thundershowers accompanied by temporary gusty or squally wind is likely to occur at many places over Chattogram division; at a few places over Dhaka, Mymensingh, Rajshahi, Khulna, Barishal and Sylhet divisions and at one or two places over Rangpur division with moderately heavy falls at country’s some places until 9am tomorrow,” a met release said.
+“Light to moderate rain or thundershowers accompanied by temporary gusty or squally wind is likely to occur at many places over Chattogram, Barishal and Sylhet divisions and at a few places over Mymensingh, Dhaka and Khulna divisions and at one or two places over Rajshahi and Rangpur divisions with moderately heavy to heavy falls at isolated places over Chattogram and Sylhet divisions,” according to a met office release.

-Day and night temperature may rise slightly over the country, it said.
+Day and night temperature may remain nearly unchanged over the country, the release said.

-Meanwhile, mild heat wave is sweeping over the regions of Faridpur, Khulna, Satkhira as well as Jashore and it may continue.
+Mild heat wave is sweeping over the regions of Dhaka, Madaripur, Tangail, Feni, Chandpur, Sylhet, Rajshahi, Khulna, Patuakhali and Satkhira and it may continue.

-Country’s maximum temperature on Saturday was recorded 36.8 degrees Celsius at Jashore and lowest temperature today 23.6 degrees Celsius at Sylhet.
+Country’s maximum temperature was recorded by 36.5 degree Celsius on Tuesday jointly in Dhaka, Mymensingh, Chandpur and Khulna while the lowest one was recorded today by 24.0 degree Celsius in Tangail.

-The highest rainfall for the last twenty-four hours till 6am today was recorded 76millimeters (mm) in Bogura.
+Country’s maximum rainfall for the last twenty-four hours till 6am today was recorded by 41mm at Jashore.

+The sun sets at 6:46 pm today and rises at 5:10 am on Thursday in the capital.

 Leave Your Comments